 Brandon Turner, a best-selling real estate author, and media personality, walks you through best practices for using other people’s money to get started investing in real estate!
 Building on the best real estate books that explain how to invest in property without using your cash, The Book on Investing in Real Estate with No (and Low) Money Down goes a step further to explain how you can use creative financing your next property.

 Brandon Turner has a strong emphasis on the importance of self-education and making money while you sleep.
-His book has best practices and best strategies that apply to real estate investors at all levels.
+Brandon has come a long way from buying fixer-uppers and working as a handyman to raising capital for real estate syndication deals.
+His book has best practices and strategies that apply to real estate investors at all levels.

 The Book On Estimating Rehab Costs by J Scott